quicwg/quic-bit-grease/draft-thomson-quic-bit-grease.md

 In order to safeguard future use of this bit, this document defines a QUIC transport parameter that indicates that an endpoint is willing to receive QUIC packets containing any value for this bit.
+By sending different values for this bit, the hope is that the value will remain available for future use
+{{?USE-IT=I-D.iab-use-it-or-lose-it}}.

 # Conventions and Definitions